factor10/ddd-e2e-workshop/README.md

 This repo is the base for a hands on lab at [DDD Europe 2021](https://dddeurope.com/2021/).

-In the lab we will be using cypress for writing UI-tests for a super "raw" time reporting application written in typescript.
+In the lab we will be using Cypress for writing UI-tests for a super "raw" time reporting application written in typescript.

 ## 0. What you need to do _before_ the lab

-You need to install node and cypress (which will bring some dependencies as well).
+You need to install Node.js and Cypress (which will bring some dependencies as well).
 You find instructions below.

 If you are having any trouble with this README before the lab session, feel free to contact [Andreas Cederström on Twitter](https://twitter.com/a_cederstrom) :)